View a video of the Nov. 30 event at L.A. Kitchen.

-Join the UCLA Luskin School of Public Affairs and the UCLA Food Studies Graduate Certificate Program for a 10-week series as we take topics of Urban Agriculture, Food Security, and Food Policy off the table and bring awareness to the food movement in the Los Angeles area.
+The UCLA Luskin School of Public Affairs and the UCLA Food Studies Graduate Certificate Program held a 10-week series on the topics of Urban Agriculture, Food Security, and Food Policy off the table and bring awareness to the food movement in the Los Angeles area.

 Part of the Luskin Lecture Series, which enhances public discourse on topics relevant to the betterment of society.

 8:00 am – 1:00 pm

 Participate in UCLA’s largest day of service!
 Get your hands dirty alongside fellow Luskin-ites and dig into LA’s oldest community garden, which has lived on 4.2 acres of lush land since 1975.
 Friends & family over the age of 18 are also welcome to sign up!